mutofrans/machine-learning/ModelSelectionUsingValidationSet/README.md

 **Credits**

-This assignment is given by dear Berk Gökberk who is our instructor for Introduction to Machine Learning course.
+This assignment is given by dear Berk Gökberk who is our instructor to the Introduction to Machine Learning course.